Alwatr/alwatr/packages/ui/font/README.md

-# @alwatr/font
+# Alwatr Font - `@alwatr/font`

-Best practices (The Right Way) of using Persian/Arabic web fonts for Web Sites/Apps.
+Best practices (The Right Way) of using Persian/Arabic web fonts in the website and webapp.

 ## How to use